 The Heart and Stroke Foundation, among others, continues to advise NOT to keep circulating this email.
 Instead, here’s what they recommend that you actually do.

 If you are alone and think you are having a heart attack, call 911 or your local emergency number immediately for help.

-Chew one full-strength uncoated aspirin while you’re waiting for the ambulance to arrive.
+Unless your own doctor has advised against it, chew one full-strength uncoated aspirin while you’re waiting for the ambulance to arrive.
 (Reminder: have a small container of these with you at all times, in your purse, in the car, everywhere!)
 And it’s a good idea to keep a list of your emergency contact numbers near the phone at all times.

 The American Heart Association also reminds us that the best strategy is to be aware of the early warning signs for heart attack and cardiac arrest and respond to them by calling 911.

 If you’re driving alone and you start having symptoms like chest pain or discomfort that starts to spread into your arm and up into your jaw (which is the scenario presented in the Cough CPR email), pull over immediately, put on your emergency flasher lights, call 911 or, if you don’t have a cell phone, try to flag down another motorist for help by leaning continuously on your car horn until you get help.
 And chew one full-strength aspirin.